Home User Manual Discussion Forum Search

 * Means 'all'.
 This usually follows the select command to specify that all columns are being selected.
 If you only wish to select certain columns, you would have to list them here instead of using the star.

 FROM Keyword that follows the columns.
-All other command come after FROM.
+All other commands come after FROM.

 WHERE Puts a limitation on the number of rows returned by specifying an expression after the WHERE.
 If the expression is true for that row, then it will be included in the rows returned.
 If the expression is false, it will not be present.